Sumba: Geography, climate and ecology

 The largest town on the island is the main port of Waingapu near the mouth of the Kambaniru River, with a population of 71,752 (including the adjoining district of Kambera) in mid 2023.

 The landscape is low, with limestone hills rather than the steep volcanoes of many Indonesian islands.
 There is a dry season from May to November and a rainy season from December to April.
 The western side of the island is more fertile and more densely populated than the east.

 Although generally thought to be originally part of the Gondwana southern hemisphere supercontinent, recent research suggests that the island might have detached from the South East Asia margin.

 Most of it was originally covered in deciduous monsoon forest while the south-facing slopes, which remain moist during the dry season, were evergreen rainforest.

-The northern part of the island is extremely arid; the soils have been depleted by deforestation and erosion.
+The northern part of the island has a significant dry season; and its soils have been depleted by deforestation and erosion.

 Sumba is in the Wallacea region, having a mixture of plants and animals of Asian and Australasian origin.
 Due to its distinctive flora and fauna, Sumba has been categorised by the World Wildlife Fund as the Sumba deciduous forests ecoregion.